Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: The FaceCoT Dataset

 \subsection{Data expansion}

 \paragraph{FAS caption model with Reinforcement Learning} Although we assembled a diverse FaceCoT-Gold100K, it still falls short of covering every attack type in real-world FAS scenarios.
 Expanding the dataset with GPT-4o plus human annotation would be costly and hard to scale.
 Therefore, we train a caption model to address this issue.
 We first train a caption model on FaceCoT-Gold100K via SFT, but find that its auto-generated CoT annotations on unseen images suffer from two issues: semantic errors and format errors.
-To fix this, we adopt a verified reinforcement fine-tuning scheme inspired by VRFT \cite{VRFT}, designing rewards for both accuracy and format compliance.
+To fix this, we adopt a verified reinforcement fine-tuning scheme inspired by VRFT \citep{VRFT}, designing rewards for both accuracy and format compliance.
 Specifically, an accuracy reward gives 1 if \texttt{<Conclusion>} matches the image’s ground-truth label and 0 otherwise, while a format reward checks whether the output follows the FaceCoT template.
 This RL step markedly improves annotation correctness and offers a scalable path to enlarging FaceCoT.
 The details of the RL procedure are provided in the Appendix.

-\paragraph{Caption model annotation} We apply the trained caption model to annotate the training splits of CelebA-Spoof \cite{CelebA-Spoof} and WFAS \cite{wild-fas}.
+\paragraph{Caption model annotation} We apply the trained caption model to annotate the training splits of CelebA-Spoof and WFAS.
 Annotation accuracy is measured by (1) regular-expression checks for template compliance and (2) consistency between the generated \texttt{<Conclusion>} tag and the ground-truth label.
-With standard SFT, we achieve an accuracy of 88\%, whereas reinforcement-fine-tuning raises this figure to 99.6\%.
-We ultimately create FaceCoT-Silver982K, an additional 982K high-quality face CoT annotations.
+With standard SFT, we achieve an accuracy of 88\%, whereas reinforcement fine-tuning raises this figure to 99.6\%.
+We ultimately create FaceCoT-Silver982K, an additional 982K high-quality FAS CoT annotations.